-Hunter G. Hannum has been a teacher and critic of German literature and co-editor of Modern German Drama (Houghton Mifflin 1996), an anthology widely used in American colleges and universities.
-With his wife, Hildegarde, a member of the board of the Schumacher Center for a New Economics, he has been a free-lance translator from the German.
+Hunter G. Hannum (1931-2020) was a teacher and critic of German literature and co-editor of Modern German Drama (Houghton Mifflin 1996), an anthology widely used in American colleges and universities.
+With his wife, Hildegarde, a member of the board of directors of the Schumacher Center for a New Economics, he was a freelance translator of the German language.
 Among their titles are Unwritten Memories, an informal autobiography by Katia Mann, wife of Thomas Mann, and several works by Switzerland-based psychotherapist Alice Miller, including For Your Own Good: Hidden Cruelty in Child-Rearing and the Roots of Violence and Thou Shalt Not Be Aware: Society’s Betrayal of the Child.
-He has published numerous articles about Rilke, Goethe, Thomas Mann, Richard Strauss, Arthur Schnitzler, and Gottfried Benn as well as a booklet entitled Goethe Reviewed: A Twenty-First Century Perspective.
+He published numerous articles about Rilke, Goethe, Thomas Mann, Richard Strauss, Arthur Schnitzler, and Gottfried Benn as well as a booklet entitled Goethe Reviewed: A Twenty-First Century Perspective.
 In the 1980s he served as an interpreter for the State Department, escorting representatives from the German government on month-long tours of the United States.